 - Modafinil (Provigil) and armodafinil (Nuvigil).
 For EDS.

 - Sodium oxybate (Xyrem).
 For cataplexy and EDS.

 Modafinil (Provigil) is a drug used to treat the excessive sleepiness associated with narcolepsy and other sleep disorders.
 It has largely replaced methylphenidate (Ritalin) and other stimulants for treatment of narcolepsy sleepiness.
 People who switch to modafinil from stimulants such as methylphenidate have few problems if they gradually taper off the stimulant dose.

 Dosage for adults ranges from 100 to 200 mg/day, usually taken once in the morning.
 Doses up to 400 mg/day (sometimes in 2 divided doses) may be used in some situations.

 Modafinil helps people with narcolepsy stay awake during the day.
 While only some experience normal wake times, patients taking modafinil often have up to a 50% improvement in the ability to stay awake, as well as a 25% reduction in the number of involuntary sleep episodes.
 Modafinil is not recommended in pregnant women.
-Pregnant women or those wishing to get pregnant should discuss the risks and benefits of this medication with their doctors.Some of modafinil's additional benefits include what it does
+Pregnant women or those wishing to get pregnant should discuss the risks and benefits of this medication with their doctors.Some of modafinil's additional benefits include what it does not do:

 - Modafinil does not appear to affect natural hormones important in sleep, including cortisol (the major stress hormone), melatonin, and growth hormone.
 Therefore, studies suggest that it does not interfere with voluntary naps during the day or with the quantity or quality of nighttime sleep.